aspose-zip/Aspose.ZIP-for-.NET/README.md

 ## Read Archives

-**Decompression:** Zip, Rar, Cab, Tar, Cpio, GZip, Bz2, Z, Xar, Xz, Lzip, Arj, Lha, Wim, Zstandard
+**Decompression:** Zip, Rar, Cab, Tar, Cpio, GZip, Bz2, Z, Xar, Xz, Lzip, Arj, Lha, Lzx, Wim, Zstandard

 ## Platform Independence

-Aspose.ZIP for .NET is implemented using Managed C# and can be used with any .NET language like C#, VB.NET, F# and so on.
-It can be integrated with any kind of .NET application, from ASP.NET web applications to Windows .NET applications.
+Aspose.ZIP for .NET is implemented in managed C# and can be used with any .NET language, such as C#, VB.NET, or F#.
+It integrates seamlessly with any kind of .NET application, from ASP.NET web applications to Windows desktop applications.

 ## Get Started with Aspose.ZIP for .NET

-Are you ready to give Aspose.ZIP for .NET a try?
-Simply execute `Install-Package Aspose.Zip` from Package Manager Console in Visual Studio to fetch the NuGet package.
+To install Aspose.ZIP for .NET, run `Install-Package Aspose.Zip` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.ZIP for .NET and want to upgrade the version, please execute `Update-Package Aspose.Zip` to get the latest version.

 ## How to ZIP files in C#